vsbuffalo/vincebuffalo-website/content/book.md

 ## Praise

 Below are some quotes from reviews of *Bioinformatics Data Skills*.
-Other reviews are available at [O'Reilly's site](http://shop.oreilly.com/product/0636920030157.do) (4.8/5 stars), [Goodreads](https://www.goodreads.com/book/show/20578307-bioinformatics-data-skills) (4.30/5 stars), and [Amazon](http://www.amazon.com/Bioinformatics-Data-Skills-Reproducible-Research/dp/1449367372/) (4.4 stars).
-You can also read the review written by the [Molecular Ecologist](http://www.molecularecologist.com/2015/04/dont-trust-your-data-reviewing-bioinformatics-data-skills/) blog.
+Other reviews are available at [O'Reilly's site](http://shop.oreilly.com/product/0636920030157.do) (4.8/5 stars, 14 reviews), [Goodreads](https://www.goodreads.com/book/show/20578307-bioinformatics-data-skills) (4.30/5 stars, 44 ratings), and [Amazon](http://www.amazon.com/Bioinformatics-Data-Skills-Reproducible-Research/dp/1449367372/) (4.4 stars, 47 reviews).
+You can also read the review written by the terrific [Molecular Ecologist](http://www.molecularecologist.com/2015/04/dont-trust-your-data-reviewing-bioinformatics-data-skills/) blog.

-> "I wish this book was available two years ago when I first started my graduate studies - It literally could have saved me a year."
+> I wish this book was available two years ago when I first started my graduate studies - It literally could have saved me a year.
+>
 > — Gur, *review on O'Reilly.com*

-> "Superb book for those looking to develop bioinformatics skills.
+> Superb book for those looking to develop bioinformatics skills.
 Covers loads of the supporting skills that are generally learnt through years of experience and aren't obvious in other texts/courses.
-Should be required reading for any PhD students or lab scientist working with data."
+Should be required reading for any PhD students or lab scientist working with data.
+>
 > — Simon B, *review on O'Reilly.com*

-> "I have been programming in a UNIX environment for 26 years, and a leader in bioinformatics since I entered the field in 1998, and was surprised to find that I was able to learn useful tips and tricks in nearly every chapter."
+> I have been programming in a UNIX environment for 26 years, and a leader in bioinformatics since I entered the field in 1998, and was surprised to find that I was able to learn useful tips and tricks in nearly every chapter.
+>
 > — KATS, *review on O'Reilly.com*

 ## Audience